Cross-border trade jumps 30%, ministry eyes another 5-7% growth in 2022

 “Furthermore, this year we expect to reopen more border checkpoints that had been shut to prevent Covid-19 from spreading.”

 Of the 97 checkpoints that Thailand shares with Malaysia, Myanmar, Laos and Cambodia, only 48 are now open for cross-border trade.
-Jurin said he planned to reopen at least 12 more this year.
+Jurin said he planned to reopen at least 12 more this year; four checkpoints are in Nong Khai, two in Chiang Rai, while Loei, Nakhon Phanom, Mukdahan, Ubon Ratchathani, Trat and Sa Kaeo have one checkpoint each.

 “The ministry will continue to closely monitor the two risk factors that could hinder the expansion of cross-border trading: one is the situation now that the more transmissible Omicron is a major variant found in Thailand and neighbouring countries, and the other is the economic/political situation in Myanmar, especially the import control policy that aims to reduce the country’s deficit balance,” Jurin added.